Great West Life Assurance Co. Can Has $2.22 Million Stock Holdings in CIT Group Inc. (NYSE:CIT)

 Great West Life Assurance Co.
-Can lowered its stake in CIT Group Inc. (NYSE:CIT) by 1.3% during the second quarter, HoldingsChannel.com reports.
+Can reduced its stake in shares of CIT Group Inc. (NYSE:CIT) by 1.3% during the 2nd quarter, HoldingsChannel.com reports.
 The institutional investor owned 43,036 shares of the financial services provider’s stock after selling 560 shares during the period.
 Great West Life Assurance Co.
 Can’s holdings in CIT Group were worth $2,222,000 as of its most recent SEC filing.

-Several other hedge funds also recently modified their holdings of CIT.
-Weiss Multi Strategy Advisers LLC boosted its stake in CIT Group by 3.2% in the 1st quarter.
-Weiss Multi Strategy Advisers LLC now owns 6,060 shares of the financial services provider’s stock worth $312,000 after purchasing an additional 188 shares during the period.
-State Board of Administration of Florida Retirement System lifted its stake in CIT Group by 1.4% in the 2nd quarter.
-State Board of Administration of Florida Retirement System now owns 21,615 shares of the financial services provider’s stock valued at $1,115,000 after acquiring an additional 304 shares in the last quarter.
-Hanseatic Management Services Inc. boosted its position in CIT Group by 3.5% during the 2nd quarter.
-Hanseatic Management Services Inc. now owns 11,098 shares of the financial services provider’s stock worth $573,000 after acquiring an additional 376 shares during the last quarter.
-First Bank & Trust grew its stake in shares of CIT Group by 69.6% during the 2nd quarter.
-First Bank & Trust now owns 989 shares of the financial services provider’s stock worth $51,000 after acquiring an additional 406 shares in the last quarter.
-Finally, Federated Hermes Inc. grew its stake in shares of CIT Group by 2.9% during the 1st quarter.
-Federated Hermes Inc. now owns 15,199 shares of the financial services provider’s stock worth $783,000 after acquiring an additional 426 shares in the last quarter.
-91.23% of the stock is owned by institutional investors.
+A number of other institutional investors and hedge funds also recently made changes to their positions in the business.
+Amundi Pioneer Asset Management Inc. raised its holdings in shares of CIT Group by 28.3% during the first quarter.
+Amundi Pioneer Asset Management Inc. now owns 275,604 shares of the financial services provider’s stock worth $13,221,000 after acquiring an additional 60,845 shares during the period.
+Commonwealth Equity Services LLC acquired a new stake in shares of CIT Group in the 1st quarter valued at about $257,000.
+Principal Financial Group Inc. grew its holdings in shares of CIT Group by 17.3% during the first quarter.
+Principal Financial Group Inc. now owns 342,624 shares of the financial services provider’s stock worth $17,648,000 after buying an additional 50,412 shares in the last quarter.
+State Board of Administration of Florida Retirement System raised its position in CIT Group by 3.4% in the 1st quarter.
+State Board of Administration of Florida Retirement System now owns 21,311 shares of the financial services provider’s stock valued at $1,098,000 after buying an additional 700 shares during the last quarter.
+Finally, Russell Investments Group Ltd. boosted its position in CIT Group by 81.6% during the 1st quarter.
+Russell Investments Group Ltd. now owns 48,319 shares of the financial services provider’s stock worth $2,488,000 after acquiring an additional 21,706 shares during the last quarter.
+91.23% of the stock is currently owned by hedge funds and other institutional investors.

 Separately, Zacks Investment Research cut shares of CIT Group from a “buy” rating to a “hold” rating and set a $57.00 price target for the company. in a research note on Monday.
 Six research analysts have rated the stock with a hold rating and one has issued a buy rating to the company’s stock.
 According to MarketBeat, CIT Group presently has a consensus rating of “Hold” and a consensus price target of $47.81.